EleutherAGI/Pipeline/README.md

 We want to gain useful generalizable knowledge about the inner workings of non-finetuned transformer language models.
 We achieve this by running a number of experiments to probe the hidden layer activations using different datasets, model sizes, pooling methods and classifiers, and visualize this interactively with a StreamLit app.
 This information will help us in future embedding experiments and eegi, among other things.

 # How to use
-1. Prepare data by the running get_data.py script. ```python get_data <data_save_path>```
+1. Prepare data by the running get_data.py script: ```python get_data <data_save_path>```
 2. Create classifiers
-Classifiers come in two flavours: sklearn and pytorch,
+Classifiers come in two flavours: sklearn and pytorch, these are taken care off by the base classes SingleStepOpt and MultiStepOpt resp.
+(See Modules section).

-BaseClass Sklearn style classifiers (SingleStepOpt) get fitted by a single step and depending on the output, require a set of thresholds to be found.
-Pytorch style classifiers (MultiStepOpt) use gradient descent and are optimizer over multiple training epochs.
 In both cases they need an input_size argument and a str name attribute for logging.
+Sklearn-type classifiers need the attributes:
+- s
+- d
-Sklearn classifiers need a classifier and a bool whether or not the targets are discrete (binary).
+a classifier attribute and a bool whether or not the targets are discrete (binary).
 For example
 ``` py
 class LDA(SingleStepOpt):
     def __init__(self, input_size):